 100g of this fruit will provide you with 155% of your daily needs.
 They are great eaten on their own, added to salads or deserts.

 Unfortunately it is not readily available from health stores and generally gets passed on between friends.
 If you are desperately looking for some, send me an email at firstname.lastname@example.org, and I will let you know when i have enough to pass on.
-Unfortunately you will have to come and pick it up from our warehouse as it is not possible to ship.
+Unfortunately you will have to come and pick it up from me.

 Something else that really helps to keep the flu critters at bay is to have a spray bottle filled with filtered water and about 20 drops of Eucalyptus oil at hand at all times.
 Spray it around your office and home regularly.